-We get this question from our customers all the time: what the heck does TOG mean?
+We get this question from our customers all the time: What is TOG and why is it important for safe sleep?

 When your baby is in utero, her temperature is regulated by your own.
 So when she’s born, her body isn’t sure of how to regulate temperature by itself.
 In fact, it can take 10 months, sometimes even longer, for your baby to learn how to regulate their body temperature!
 In the meantime, parents need to keep an eye on their babies, especially while sleeping, to make sure they are comfortable.